 The application period for the Immigrant Investor Venture Capital (IIVC) Pilot Program is closed.
 The Department is not accepting applications at this time.

-You must get an Educational Credential Assessment (ECA) from an organization designated by Citizenship and Immigration Canada (CIC) if you:
+You must get an Educational Credential Assessment (ECA) from an organization designated by Immigration, Refugees and Citizenship Canada (IRCC) if you:

 - are a principal applicant, and